lmammino/loige.co/content/posts/2021-06-22_how-to-send-gzipped-requests-with-boto3/index.md

 If you found this article useful [consider following me on Twitter](https://twitter.com/loige) and feel more than welcome to leave a comment below.
 I'd be really curious to find out what was your use case and if this article helped you out.

 A huge "thank you" goes to my colleague Martin for involving me in this piece of work (and indirectly for dragging me into this rabbit hole 🐇)!
+Also thanks to [Eoin Shanaghy](https://twitter.com/eoins) for kindly reviewing this article!

 See you soon! 👋

 ### About fourTheorem

 If you want to know more about [fourTheorem](https://www.fourtheorem.com/), we are a team of business-focused technologists that deliver.
-We have been helping dozen of companies to get the best out of AWS and we had a lot of fun while doing that.
-If you are curious you can check out some of our [case studies](https://www.fourtheorem.com/case-studies) and our [customer success stories](https://www.fourtheorem.com/customers).
+We have been helping a dozen companies to get the best out of AWS and we had a lot of fun while doing that.
+If you are curious to know more about what we do you can check out some of our [case studies](https://www.fourtheorem.com/case-studies) and our [customer success stories](https://www.fourtheorem.com/customers).

 If you would like to work with us, don't be shy, [we'd love to get in touch with you](https://www.fourtheorem.com/contact)! 🙂